 The last option can be state-run buses from Ahmedabad, Mumbai or Daman, all of which are quite cumbersome involving overnight journeys.
 The nearest village to Diu is Una, which is connected to several locations in Gujarat.

+Diu offers a wide variety of experiences for travellers – be it bird watching, heritage tourism or adventure activities.
 For all beach lovers, Diu offers a splendid variety of beaches that will leave you spoilt for choice.

 Complete Guide To Diu’s Beaches

-Here is a complete guide to Diu’s beaches:
+Here’s a complete guide to Diu’s beaches:

 Probably the most popular and commercial beach of Diu, Nagoa is a beautiful white sandy beach with turquoise waters.
 Its shallow and crystal clear waters offer a soothing dip while its soft sands let you sunbathe and relax completely.
 You may also take part in the array of water-based activities like parasailing, speed boating and water skiing available or take a ride on a camel or pony.
 Another attraction at Nagoa Beach is the Hokka Trees, a type of palm tree that is specific only to this region in India.
 With its slew of hotels nearby, it is the perfect place to book your accommodation.

 The largest beach of Diu, Ghoghla Beach is located in the Indian mainland.
 It has all the ingredients for a perfect getaway with water sports, food and accommodation available at hand.
 Ghoghla Beach also gives you splendid views of sunrise and sunsets.
 If you are lucky, you may also catch sight of some dolphins.